Policies for UW-Whitewater

 - Placing unlawful information on the network or using the network to commit a crime.

-Logging onto your personal account on the network constitutes agreement to the above guidelines.
-Remember that as an Internet user, you are accountable for your actions when accessing network services.
+Logging onto your UW-Whitewater account on the network constitutes agreement to the above guidelines and policies and standards listed below.
+As a user, you are accountable for your actions when accessing network services.